US Marines whose comrades died defending Kabul airport return home - ExBulletin

 US Marines whose comrades died defending Kabul airport return home

-CAMP PENDLETON, Calif., Oct.
-3 (Reuters) – U.S. Marines who had been deployed to Afghanistan reached their home base on Sunday, hugging their families after the combat deaths of nine Marines from their battalion who did failed to come back.
+CAMP PENDLETON, Calif.
+(Reuters) US Marines who had been deployed to Afghanistan reached their home base on Sunday, hugging their families after the combat deaths of nine Marines from their battalion who failed to return .

 Marines from the 2nd Battalion, 1st Marine Regiment were on duty outside Kabul airport on August 26 when a suicide bomber detonated explosives, killing at least 13 US servicemen and dozens of Afghans.